-2.3.5) Chat and other services
+2.3.5 Chat and other services

-IRC (Internet Relay Chat) and Chat means discussion between users via Internet.
+Chat means discussion between users via Internet.
 Messages can be transmitted in real-time via chat programs.
 In the meantime, chatters are making use of their own "language", which consists of many abbreviations and symbol strings.
+So-called chat forums are often used to get in touch with new people.
+They carry the inherent danger that no one really knows who is actually behind a certain chat profile.

-2.4) Reports to ISPs
+2.4 Reports to ISPs